TazeemKhan-dev/DSA-Notes/06-Hashing/166-employees-and-manager.md

 <h1 style="text-align:center; font-size:2.5em; font-weight:bold;">Q166: Employees and Manager</h1>

-## 1. Problem Understanding
+## 1. Problem Statement

-- You are given a mapping employee → manager.
+- Given a mapping of employee → manager, compute the number of employees under each person, including:
-- For every person, you must compute how many employees they manage, including:
   * Direct reports
-  * Indirect reports (reports of their reports, recursively)
+  * Indirect reports (recursive)
-- CEO is the person whose manager is himself.
+- CEO is the one who manages himself.
-- Finally, print in lexical order of employee names:
+- You must print:
-- employee total_reports
+  * employee total_reports
+- For every employee, sorted lexicographically.
 ---

+## 2. Problem Understanding

+- We are given a hierarchy:
+  * Each employee has exactly one manager
+  * CEO reports to himself
+  * We must count all people working under each employee
+  * “Under” includes:
+    * Direct reports
+    * Reports of reports
+    * Multi-level chain
+- This is effectively subtree size computation in a tree/forest.
+---
-## 2. Constraints
+## 3. Constraints

 - 1 <= N <= 100
 - Single manager per employee